Net-splash/Autojector/docs/decorators.md

+## 4. Decorators

-In case you want to enhance the functionality of a service or you just want to debuggit without afecting the services that are dependent on this one you can use this feature.
+In case you want to enhance the functionality of a service or you just want to debugg it without afecting the services that are dependent on this one you can use this feature.
 This feature will receive in the constructor the instance of the service that you want to enhance.

+### By Interface
+Make sure that `AddAutojector` or `UseDecoratorByInterface` was called.

 You should implement only
 ```c#